In this tutorial, you will learn how to build super-targeted Linkedin Ads audiences using Linkedin Sales Navigator.

 Two days later, he sees your ads on his Linkedin feed and think: “Oh, i’ve forgotten to reply to the guy from this company, let’s do it right now”

-Running Ads while you’re talking to your prospect is a great way to follow-up without sending messages.
+Running Ads while you’re talking to your prospect is a great way to follow-up without sending linkedin messages.

 4. The Wake-Up Ads